roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-19 ****** byHiddenDevil_© And he did.
+And he did.
 With a wild, ragged groan, Kyle jammed his hips as hard as he could into the little cheerleader, and Trisha screamed out in pleasure as she felt his force, driving his cock savagely hard into her pussy.
 She was stuffed so tightly that she could feel each pulse in his rock-hard cock, every beat of the blood coursing through his hot shaft, of his lust for her sweet, young body.
 Now, the brunette felt his cock pumping even more, swelling and throbbing inside of her, and in the next second Trisha felt his cum erupt out of his shaft, flooding her twat, pumping his seed into her.
 Her eyes opened wide and the cheerleader's face burst into joy as she cried out in pleasure.

  "YESSSSS!!!!"
 She shoved her own hips into Kyle's, wanting to bury every last bit of his cock in her pussy, desperate to feel his cum spurt from balls to tip into her cunt.
 Pulse after pulse, shot after shot, Kyle was filling Trisha's petite body with his jism, each burst so hot and thick in her twat.
 Every jet of his seed made her skin tingle like it was on fire.
 She could feel his hand on the back of her head, her hair tangled and bunched in his fingers, his hips jammed hard against hers.
 Ohhhhh yesss!!!